The Illuminated Interior: A 2026 Expert Advisory on Design, Wellness, and Technology

 Light and the Biological Clock: A Primer on Circadian Rhythm

-• Morning Light: High-intensity, blue-rich light (like the natural sun at noon) signals the brain to suppress the sleep hormone melatonin and produce the stress hormone cortisol, making us feel alert, focused, and energized.[11]
+- Morning Light: High-intensity, blue-rich light (like the natural sun at noon) signals the brain to suppress the sleep hormone melatonin and produce the stress hormone cortisol, making us feel alert, focused, and energized.
+[11] It's like a natural shot of caffeine, waking you up and preparing you for the day ahead.

-• Evening Light: The natural shift to warmer, red-toned light at sunset (and the subsequent absence of blue light) allows the brain to begin producing melatonin, which prepares the body for deep, restorative sleep.[11]
+- Evening Light: The natural shift to warmer, red-toned light at sunset (and the subsequent absence of blue light) allows the brain to begin producing melatonin, which prepares the body for deep, restorative sleep.
+[11] It's like a gentle lullaby, calming your mind and preparing you for a restful night's sleep.

 The Solution: Human-Centric Lighting (HCL) in the Home